chailam/Data-Analytics/README.md

 **Report:**
-The data analysis finding has been recorded in a report named ``.
+The data analysis finding has been recorded in a report named `Sentimental_Analysis_Report.pdf`.

 <br>